redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/HOWTO.md

 #### Inference

+Use Cases:

+1. Real-time dictation
+1. Offline file dictation (can you fastforward?)

 Bind Mount a Local Directory
 You can mount a local directory containing your audio file to the container using the -v flag:
 ```sh